What are the six defenses to child abduction claims under the Hague Convention?

 The child’s mother presented no evidence the father ever physically harmed the child, or the child would be exposed to physical or psychological harm if returned to Mexico.
 Although the mother testified she was subjected to abuse and mistreatment, she failed to substantiate her testimony or prove the child was subjected to the same abuse.

-Another responding mom failed to establish the Hague grave risk of harm defense in In re D.D., 440 F. Supp.
-2d 1283, 1298-99 (M.D.
-Fla.
+Yet another responding mom failed to establish the Hague grave risk of harm defense in In re D.D., 440 F. Supp.
+2d 1283, 1298-99 (MD Fla.
 2006).
 There was no credible evidence the dad had ever physically or psychologically harmed the child and the child’s living conditions in France evidenced no intolerable conditions.

 Abuse is only relevant under Article 13(b) if it seriously endangers the child.
 That wasn’t the case in In re RVB, 29 F. Supp.
-3d 243, 258 (E.D.
-N.Y.
-2014) (mother failed to establish by clear and convincing evidence a grave risk of harm to a daughter if returned to Columbia through allegations of domestic violence years prior to the parents’ divorce and 8-year-old child’s opinion she liked America “much much better.”)
+3d 243 (ED NY 2014).
+There, the mother failed to establish by clear and convincing evidence a grave risk of harm to a daughter if she were returned to Columbia.
+Mom alleged domestic violence that happened years prior to the parents’ divorce and that the 8-year-old child liked America “much much better.”
+These allegations were insufficient.

 Grave Risk of Harm Defense to Child Abduction Claims: Parent’s Drug Abuse